abhinavuser/abhinavuser/README.md

 # Abhinav Kumar

 I Like to Develop!
-- 🌱 currently working on MERN stack, AI/ML and learning Arduino IDE and Deep learning
+- 🌱 Robotics and automation enthusiast working on Deep Learning, Computer Vision and Embedded Systems
-- 💬 ask me about development, computer vision, api requests and problem-solving optimizations
+- 💬 Ask me about full-stack development, api requests and problem-solving optimizations
 - 📫 reach me at: chipnxv@gmail.com

 ## Connect with me: